 IRON GODDESS Organic Oolong tea is a high mountain organic oolong from Taiwan.

 Iron Goddess Organic Oolong is also known as Tieguanyin, Iron Goddess of Mercy or Iron Buddha tea.
 No matter what you call it, this is one interesting tea.
 It is quite highly oxidised, and combines a smoky aroma with a mineral-like mouthfeel.

-As with any tea, you can control this intensity by changing the brewing times and quantity.
+As with any tea, you can control its intensity by changing the brewing times and quantity.

 What Makes This Tea Special?